ckelley2/NRT/README.md

 # Purpose
 - To conduct wind turbine wake research relevant to megawatt scale turbines
-- To be an open, well-documented, and highly instrumented wind turbine blade design for model validation
+- To be an open, well-documented, and highly instrumented wind turbine rotor design for model validation
 - To demonstrate new blade technology

 # Aeroelastic Model of the NRT Blades, drivetrain, tower